d12frosted/elpa-mirror/gnu/buffer-env-readme.txt

   environment variables.
 Place this script at the root directory of your project.

-  This follows the ansatz of the popular [direnv] program, and is mostly compatible with it.
+  This follows the approach of the popular [direnv] program, and is mostly compatible with it.
 However, buffer-env is entirely independent of direnv so it is not possible to use direnv-specific features in the `.envrc' scripts — at least not directly.

   Alternatively, it is possible to configure buffer-env to directly support other environment setup methods, such as Python virtualenvs or